HewlettPackard/swarm-learning/examples/mnist-pyt/gpu-based/nvidia/README.md

 This example runs MNIST-PYT[1](#) application with Nvidia GPU based local training on the Swarm Learning platform.

 When compared to CPU based mnist-pyt example following are the key differences in this example.
 - User image build uses rocm/pytorch image as base image.
-Base image needs to be selected such that it support the host amd setup.
+Base image needs to be selected such that it support the host nvidia setup.
 Refer https://hub.docker.com/r/pytorch/pytorch for more details.
 - SWOP options needs additional tags to access amd gpus.
 Refer Swop profile schema for more details.
 - Run task command needs addtional agrument to be passed in.
 Refer task task under this example.
 - USer ML application code also written to access nvidia gpus.